The Silence of Others: Criticism

-While mainly well-received in Spain and abroad, the film has attracted criticism from some Spanish journalists perceived inaccuracies.
-For example, they criticized the scene featuring the exhumation of a mass grave in the Guadalajara cemetery, intended to find the body of Timoteo Mendieta.
-The film did not mention the political roles of those murdered during the war and dictatorship.
-It also did not mention that Mendieta was a trade unionist, the fact that most of the murdered in Guadalajara were workers, and that 38% were unionists.
-Rather than being a "pursuit of justice", as the film suggests, this exhumation was actually performed under a court order for the “transfer of remains” at the request of one of his relatives.
-This fact was greatly criticized by other relatives and the Foro por la Memoria.
+While mainly well-received in Spain and abroad, the film was criticised by some Spanish journalists for perceived inaccuracies.
+For example, they criticised the scene featuring the exhumation of a mass grave in the Guadalajara cemetery, which was intended to find the body of Timoteo Mendieta.
+The film did not mention the political roles of those murdered during the war and under Franco's dictatorship.
+It also did not mention that Mendieta was a trade unionist, that most of those murdered in Guadalajara were workers, and that 38% were unionists.

+Rather than being a "pursuit of justice", as the film suggests, this exhumation was performed under a court order for the “transfer of remains” at the request of one of Mendieta's relatives.
+This aspect was strongly criticized by other victims' relatives and the Foro por la Memoria.

 In the scene where the grave is opened, a technician tells Timoteo Mendieta’s daughter, “this is your father”, identifying the body visually, rather than using DNA testing.
-This identification, movingly captured in the film, later turned out to be a mistake, as noted in the last lines of the film; the bones shown in that scene and identified by the ARMH technician were not those of Timoteo Mendieta.
-His bones were found in another mass grave a year later, and only then did his family actually get to bury him properly.
-This scene was criticized for generating unrealistic expectations for other relatives of the victims of Francoism, as they may wrongly believe that it's straightforward to locate relatives' bodies, when in fact successful identifications are rare.
+This identification, although movingly captured in the film, later turned out to be a mistake, as noted in the last lines of the film.
+The bones shown in that scene and identified by the ARMH technician were not those of Timoteo Mendieta.
+His bones were found in another mass grave a year later and identified by forensics; only then did his family get to bury his remains properly.
+This scene was criticized for generating unrealistic expectations for other relatives of the victims of Francoism, as they may wrongly believe that it is straightforward to locate relatives' bodies, when in fact successful identifications have been rare.